deprimus/Tale/SETUP.md

 like an instant transition (because the first background is not rendered over the second one when it should be.
 This is solved by using the aforementioned hierarchy order).

+Also, when using crossfade, you should use images that have no transparent pixels.
+Otherwise, some parts of the images will appear instantly, instead of fading.

 In this example, 2 images will be created in order to support crossfade.

 <p align="center">